 Surviving the death of a loved one can be challenging emotionally and on a practical level.
 The pain and distress of grief is often misunderstood by those around us, adding to our sense of uncertainty at a vulnerable time in our life.
 Peer support can help you cope.
 Just having an understanding ear can be crucial.
 Our safe, confidential support groups are composed of caring people who are grieving a similar loss.
 Our members benefit from the collective wisdom and empathy of others who are traveling a similar path.

-PLEASE NOTE: Due to COVID-19 and the stay-at-home orders, all of CaringMatters' Adult Bereavement Support groups are meeting online until further notice.
-For information on joining an online support group, please contact Jim Rossi at or 301-990-0854.
+PLEASE NOTE: Due to COVID-19, all of CaringMatters' Adult Bereavement Support groups are meeting online on Zoom until further notice.